regisphilibert/rp_hugo/content/post/hugo-translator/index.md

 description: "Go Template is the templating language used by Hugo.
 It is a far stretch from those well known Templating languages out there...
 Using comparison with more familiar syntaxes, I wrote this modest cheat sheat article to try and help unveil the misteries of Go Template."
 ---

 Go Template is the templating language used by Hugo and other Go systems.
 Now it is not Twig or Blade or Liquid, don't get fooled by the familiar curlies.
-It is a far stretch from those well known Templating Language out there...
+It is a far stretch from those well known Templating Languages out there...

 ~~~go
 {{ printf "Hello %s %s. %s" $firstname (slicestr $middlename 0 1) $lastname }}